Is our planet warming? If so, is global warming man-made? What should we do to protect the environment?

 We rejoice to know that from him and through him and to him are all things.

 To him be glory forever!

-The term “creation care” frames the issue in a way that draws it into the creation/evolution debate.
-While this is a debate that needs to be had, merging the two debates could easily distract from the issue it is attempting to address, namely, environmental management.
+5 The term “creation care” frames the issue in a way that draws it into the creation/evolution debate.
+While this is a debate worth having, merging the two debates could easily distract from the issue it is attempting to address, namely, environmental management.